Skip to content

 Plugin Autoloaded What it does

-esc_chord yes <Esc><Esc> to cancel /compact or rewind a turn
+esc_chord yes <Esc><Esc> to cancel active work or rewind a turn

 perf_panel yes F12 overlay with live duration percentiles